ZXZhIGVsZmll/tiktok-video-dl-py/README.md

 Note: Remove ampersand(s) "&" from link if you don't want Bash to run it in the background.

 To show Help/Usage use the `--help` flag.

+## Features
+- Provide a filename for the downloaded video using --ouput parameter
+- Show info using --info parameter

 ## Roadmap
-- Add --ouput parameter :heavy_check_mark:
-- Add GUI
+:black_square_button: Add GUI

 ## License